robbestad/grunt-angular-bootstrap/README.md

-#Grunt - Angular - Bootstrap - Less
+#Grunt - Express - Angular - Bootstrap - Less

-####A grunt-enabled template that gets you started with Angular & Bootstrap
+####A starter project getting up and running with AngularJS, Express, Bootstrap, Grunt and Less

 * Run 'npm install' to download dependencies